zker-themes/sparanoid.com/_app/_posts/work/commercial/2013-10-29-tianjin-project-revision.md

 plugin: lightense
 ---

-This is just another revision for the original <a href="{% post_url /work/commercial/2012-06-11-tianjin-project %}">Tianjin Project</a>, optimized for recently introduced iBooks for OS X. I also redesigned a new cover for it.
+This is just another revision for the original <a href="/work/tianjin-project/">Tianjin Project</a>, optimized for recently introduced iBooks for OS X. I also redesigned a new cover for it.

 <p class="download">
   <a href="https://itunes.apple.com/us/book/tianjin/id1050471618?mt=13">Read it on your Mac</a>.